 - Seasonal affective disorder- related to seasonal changes and reduced sunlight exposure

-Depression is most often diagnosed by either a family physician of a psychiatrist.
-The disease is diagnosed when an individual experiences five or more symptoms during a 2-week period and at least one of the symptoms is either (1) depressed mood or (2) loss of interest of pleasure.
+A family physician or a psychiatrist in the health care system most often diagnoses this condition.
+They diagnose the disease when an individual experiences five or more symptoms during two weeks.
+Additionally, the individual experiences at least one of the symptoms: (1) depressed mood or (2) loss of interest or pleasure.

 - Depressed mood most of the day, nearly every day.